 This kale tahini Caesar salad is easily one of Loveleaf’s most popular recipes.
-Originally published in our 7-Day Salad Reset, it’s one that I keep coming back to.
+Originally published in the 5-Day Salad Reset, it’s one that I keep coming back to.
 It tastes just as good (better) as traditional Caesar salad, but is upgraded by the kale, dairy-free Caesar dressing, and crispy chickpeas (aka croutons that are actually good for you).
-Enjoy! – Ally
+Enjoy!

 Crispy chickpeas.
 I’m obsessed with these little guys.
 They’re good as a protein and fiber-packed snack or a healthy crouton.
-Thanks to Biena, you can now buy crispy chickpeas in all different flavors (featured in January’s box!).
+Thanks to Biena, you can now buy crispy chickpeas in all different flavors.
 Or you can easily go the homemade route.
 Here’s how:

 - Preheat the oven to 400 degrees F.